 Kathryn (Miner) Burkholder was born on Feb.
 18, 1895 in her parents’ home in Wilmerding, Allegheny County, PA, the daughter of William Henry "Squire" and Sara Jane (Basinger) Minerd.
+At a young age, she returned with her family to Mill Run, where she grew to adulthood.

 The Burkholders went on to produce three children – Helen Marie Ohler, Mildred Irene Herbert and Vivian Joan Burkholder.